SN 2002cx

-SN 2002cx is a peculiar type Ia supernova.
+SN 2002cx is a peculiar Type Ia supernova.
 It was discovered in May 2002 by a team of researchers from LBL.
-It behaved differently from normal type Ia supernovae, and differently from several other previously observed peculiar type Ia supernovae including SN 1991T and SN 1991bg.
+It behaved differently from normal Type Ia supernovae, and differently from several other previously observed peculiar Type Ia supernovae including SN 1991T and SN 1991bg.

+SN 2002cx is now classified as Type Iax supernova, which are subluminal and do not result in complete destruction of the progenitor white dwarf.

 Discovery

 SN 2002cx was discovered on 2002 May 12.21 UT by W. M. Wood-Vasey, G. Aldering, and P. Nugent of LBL with the Oschin 1.2-m telescope at Palomar.
-On 2002 May 17.2 a spectrum taken by T. Matheson, S. Jha, P. Challis, and R. Kirshner of the CfA with the 1.5-m telescope at FLWO suggested it was a peculiar SN 1991T like type Ia.
+On 2002 May 17.2 a spectrum taken by T. Matheson, S. Jha, P. Challis, and R. Kirshner of the CfA with the 1.5-m telescope at FLWO suggested it was a peculiar SN 1991T like Type Ia.
 SN 2002cx had photometric follow up taken at Lick using KAIT and the Nickel telescope, and further spectra were taken at FLWO and Keck.